 Organization of Headache Care and Clinical Practice

-The course will cover the background for the present global organization of headache service.
-It will discuss pro- et con for the various service models and its applicability in the clinic and in various health care systems.
+Learn about the present global organization of headache service, the pro- et con for the various service models, and the models applicability in the clinic and in various health care systems.

 The service for specific groups as children, the elderly and patients with severe comorbid conditions will also be covered.
 The strategies and existing evidence for the individual elements of a multidisciplinary headache clinic will be presented and discussed.